 A collaboration with the UNCSA School of Design and Production and Cirque du Soleil to develop student-driven creative performances for jury by representatives of Cirque du Soleil.
 Several small teams of final-year UNCSA students will each create an 'act' of original creative work.
 In the summer following graduation, these students become Cirkus Theatre Resident Artists employed by UNCSA to rehearse and stage the acts for an invited audience and for a jury from Cirque du Soleil.

 A professional outreach program of UNCSA which brings the power of original live performances that integrate theater, dance and music to K-8 students across the southeast, featuring artists trained at UNCSA.
-Open Dream Ensemble’s eighth season is one of increased networking throughout NC, deepened connections to UNCSA, further innovation in its second web series for children, based on the discoveries and theorems of the mathematician Pythagoras, expanded curriculum connections in residency work, and continuation of the tradition of creating great original, multidisciplinary theater.
-A new original performance, Big Shoes, will be presented in 2012.
+Open Dream Ensemble’s ninth season is one of increased networking throughout NC, deepened connections to UNCSA, expanded curriculum connections in residency work, and continuation of the tradition of creating great original, multidisciplinary theater.
+An original performance, Big Shoes, will be presented in 2013.
 For more information, visit www.opendreamensemble.com.

-A partnership with the UNCSA Chancellor’s office to engage external directors to work with UNCSA students and faculty to do live filming of campus productions for future UNC-TV broadcasts.
+A partnership with the UNCSA to engage external directors to work with UNCSA students and faculty to do live filming of campus productions for future UNC-TV broadcasts.
 Matched by a grant from the A.J.
-Fletcher Foundation, this project has direct impact on student learning, allowing students on stage as well as students behind the cameras and in post-production to experience television production process with professional directors and a major broadcast station.
+Fletcher Foundation, this project has direct impact on student learning, allowing students on stage, as well as behind the cameras and in post-production, to experience television production process with professional directors and a major broadcast station.

 A collaborative fellowship program for recent alumni of the UNCSA Visual Arts program which identifies outstanding young artists for full scholarships to attend one or two intensive summer workshops at Penland School of Crafts.
 Kenan Fellows benefit from the professional instruction, artistic immersion, and concentrated focus offered by Penland’s unique educational model, with workshops in books and paper, clay, drawing and painting, glass, iron, metals, photography, printmaking and letterpress, textiles, wood, and other media.
 For more information, visit http://penland.org/programs/kenan.html.